How a civil war erupted at Fox News after the 2020 election

 Legal observers cite an avalanche of evidence in a powerhouse case

 The level of discovery in this case — an avalanche of evidence — would trigger disclosures that would make any news organization quail.
+In a statement, Fox News accused Dominion of "using distortions and misinformation in their PR campaign to smear Fox News and trample on free speech."
 But legal observers say Dominion has put together a powerhouse case.

+The fury from the top was palpable.
+"I hate our Decision Desk people!"
+Fox Corp. boss Rupert Murdoch wrote on Nov.
+7, the night the networks projected Biden would prevail nationally.
+He confided to Col Allan, the editor of his tabloid paper, The New York Post: "Just for the hell of it still praying for Az to prove them wrong!"

-By mid-November, a small cadre of Fox reporters were debunking some of the lies and wild conspiracies projected by the Trump camp, often echoed on Fox's airwaves.
+By mid-November, a small cadre of Fox reporters were debunking some of the lies and wild conspiracies of election projected by the Trump camp, often echoed on Fox's airwaves.

 In a group chat of the network's three biggest prime-time stars on Nov.
 15, Tucker Carlson noted that a segment by Fox reporter Eric Shawn was being used by the Daily Beast to assail Maria Bartiromo — one of the most pro-Trump hosts on the network.